melborne/maliq/README.md

     {% calc 2 + 3 %}
     EOS

-This produce followings, with calc.rb plugin at a folder named 'filters.
+This produce followings, with calc.rb plugin at a folder named 'filters'.

     <h1>header1</h1>